Laser Pigmentation Removal - What is it?

 What is Laser Pigmentation Removal?

-The facial laser for pigmentation is based on a technologically advanced laser device.
+The laser for pigmentation removal is based on a technologically advanced laser platform.
 It uses a well known laser medium called the Nd:YAG and is capable of treating a variety of brown and red skin discolourations.

 The Laser energy is highly selective to target melanin, the pigment that lies within the skin.
 The laser energy is delivered extremely rapidly, within one thousand-millionth of a second, to shatter the pigments.